OlegKov33/Pyraminx-and-tetraminx-solver/README.md

 In terms of 4th side, it looks like this in relation to the other sides:
 ![image](https://github.com/user-attachments/assets/e3e61b28-2895-49c9-bbbe-44aa5423078d)

-If you were to take your pyraminx and look at any side's 4th cell you will see that they all connect to the 4th side **edges**.
+If you were to take your pyraminx and look at any side's 4th cell you would see that they all connect to the 4th side **edges**.

 If you wish to upload your own scramble, you need to upload it correctly, in the shown case:
 * My side 1 would: correspond to the number 0